mikehui1124/Handy_Note_Pad/README.md

 The application will meet the following criteria expected by an app user,

 •	The tool can allow writing and saving new notes
-•	When opening the app, I am presented with a landing page with a link to a notes page.
+•	When starting the app, a landing page opens with a link to a note taking pad.
 •	When clicking the button on the note page, I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
 •	When entering new note title and content, a Save icon appears in the navigation at the top of the page
 •	When clicking the save button, the new note I have entered is saved and appears in the left-hand column with the other existing notes